northeastern-rc/rc-public-documentation/docs/source/runningjobs/debuggingjobs.md

 ## Common Job Issues and Their Resolutions

-List some common issues users might encounter, like jobs getting stuck in the queue, jobs not producing expected output, or jobs using more memory than expected.
+List some common issues users might encounter, like jobs getting stuck in the queue, jobs not producing the expected output, or jobs using more memory than expected.
 Offer solutions or workarounds for each of these issues.